lexize/EnvSwitcher/docs/Getting Started.md

     * `script_dirs` - The same as `script_dir`, but allows specifying multiple directories.
 Directories that goes first has more priority.
     * `auto_scripts` - List of script names that will be required when environment is being active for the first time.
 This field is not required, but, if you want for any scripts in environment to run, there has to be at least one, root script.
     * `models` - List of names of models that will be included in this environment.
 Each model can be included in environment only once.
 Models not included in any environment will be hidden.
+* `modules` - Modules descriptor.
+Available modules are:
+    * `action_wheel` - If `true`, action wheel will be switched between environments.
+Default - `true`.
+    * `events` - If `true`, events will be switched between environments.
+Default - `true`.
+    * `modelparts` - If `true`, each environment will have it's own `models` variable, and the models that haven't been specified in any of environments will be inaccessible and invisible.
+If `false` - `models` list in environment descriptors will be ignored.
+Default - `true`.
+    * `pings` - If `true`, each environment will have different set of pings handlers.
+Please note - ping handlers from other environments won't be executed if ping is received.
+Default - `true`.
+    * `keybinds` - If `true`, each environment will have it's own set of keybinds, all the keybinds will be prefixed with environment ID, and keybinds from other environments will be disabled.
+Default - `true`.
+    * `avatar_vars` - If `true`, each environment will have it's own set of avatar variables set with `avatar:store`.
+Default - `true`.
+    * `vanilla_parts` - If `true`, each environment will have it's own set of vanilla modelparts states.
+Default - `true`.
+    * `nameplates` - If `true`, each environment will have it's own set of nameplates.
+Default - `true`.
+    * `shared` - If `true`, each environment will have access to the global `__SHARED` variable, which is persistent between all the environments.
+Default - `false`.
 * `unix_path_format` - Setting this field to `true` will make `require()` function accept unix-like paths, instead of Lua-like ones.
 For example `foo.bar` turns into `foo/bar`.
 This also allows having dots in script and directory names, for example: `foo/.bar`.
 * `__debug` - Setting this field to `true` will turn on debug logs.